 Starting a new project.

-When you change jobs or start a fellowship, you usually change projects.
+When changing jobs or starting a fellowship, you usually change projects too.
 It can either be similar to what you have done before, or very different – usually a combination of both.

 Changing fields or types of research.
 In my situation, I moved into a different field (postmortem brain molecular biology to imaging genetics, but both in the field of schizophrenia research).
 I swung between loving the challenge and opportunity to learn something new, to being an imposter and frustrated with the process.
 I had to do a lot of reading to try to learn things, sometimes just to understand one paper I had to read ten others to learn the ground work.
 It was tiring, and both my boss and I once acknowledged that it affected my confidence.
 Ultimately, this was pressure I was putting on myself to be perfect.